What Is A Phlebotomist And What Are Their Responsibilities?

 - Physical stamina

 Can you see yourself working in such a fun and rewarding career?
-Wouldn’t you love to be in a career that is expected to grow 25%?
+Wouldn’t you love to be in a career that is?
 You will be helping others, and making them feel more comfortable when they are nervous about having their blood drawn.

 Not only will you be helping others, but you will be stepping foot into a career that has a certification which normally takes a year or less, steady income, and many job opportunities!